react-native-async-storage/async-storage/docs/AdvancedUsage.md

-# Advanced Usage
+# Integrating Async Storage with embedded React Native apps

-## Integrating with Existing Storage Solutions in RN Brownfield Apps
+If you're embedding React Native into native application, you can also integrate Async Storage module, so that both worlds will use one storage solution.

-### iOS
+## iOS

-On iOS, AsyncStorage can be controlled by the hosting app via the delegate on `RNCAsyncStorage`:
+AsyncStorage can be controlled by the hosting app via the delegate on `RNCAsyncStorage`:

 ```objc